A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

 Theorem \ref{thm-doublecomm-conf-homeo} implies that weakly branch groups enjoy the following simple characterization of confined subgroups.

 \begin{cor} Let $G\le \aut(T)$ be a weakly branch group, and let $H$ be a subgroup of $G$.
 Then $H$ is confined if and only if there exists a vertex $v$ such that $\rist_G(v)' \leq H$. \end{cor}

-\begin{proof} Being characteristic in $\rist_G(v)$, the subgroup $\rist_G(v)'$ is normal in $\st_G(n)$, where $n$ is the level of $v$.
+\begin{proof} Being characteristic in $\rist_G(v)$, the subgroup $\rist_G(v)'$ is non-trivial (by Lemma \ref{lem-rist-FC}) and normal in $\st_G(n)$, where $n$ is the level of $v$.
 Hence $\rist_G(v)'$ has only finitely many conjugates.
 Since $\rist_G(v)'$ is non-trivial, it is then confined, and hence so is every subgroup $H$ of $G$ containing it.
 The converse implication is provided by Theorem \ref{thm-doublecomm-conf-homeo}. \end{proof}